DEECA

 Catchment inflow

-Catchment inflow is the balancing item in the water balance.
-It is calculated to be the difference between the total outflows and the known inflows of the river system.
+Generally, a large portion of catchment inflow is the unaccounted-for item in the water balance.
+As a balancing item, it is calculated to be the difference between the total outflows and the known inflows of the river system.

-The exception to this is the Murray basin, where catchment inflows represent known inflows, including inflows from other river basins and to Victoria’s share of major Murray storages.
+The exception to this is the Murray basin, where catchment inflows are known; they include measured inflows from other river basins and to Victoria’s share of major Murray storages.
+In the Murray basin water balance, the balancing item is in-stream losses.

-Catchment inflows from the water balance are compared to the long-term average (1975 to 2019) inflow for each basin.
+Catchment inflows from the water balance are compared to the long-term average (1975 to current year) inflow for each basin.

 Transfers from other basins